Lines header

 Style breakdown

-The toon and sketch shader style is all about generating lines for all kinds of linework to outline the form of 3D geometry.
-From clean lines to the more rough sketch lines, you can control and art-direct them to match your artwork.
+The lines shader style is all about generating lines for all kinds of linework to outline the form of 3D geometry.
+From clean toon lines to the more rough sketch lines, you can control and art-direct them to match your artwork.
 The shader style also provides other painterly effects often found using traditional painting media such as pigment turbulence, canvas granulation and dry-brush.

-The lines in the toon and sketch shader style are generated from three different types of data: color, normals and depth.
+The lines in this shader style are generated from three different types of data: color, normals and depth.
 So, whenever there is a high enough difference between neighboring pixels of the specific data type, a line is generated.
-This line is then dilated to become wider or narrower and offset from its original position in the case of sketch lines.
+This line is then dilated to become wider or narrower and offset from its original position in the case of rough sketch lines.

-The toon and sketch line shader style may not have all features that you need.
+The lines shader style may not have all features that you need.
 So please let us know if we can help polish the look exactly to your requirements and pipeline.

 Tutorials